Wu Shun: Lady of Han

-Her children would also be implicated in court conflicts.
+Wu Shun's children would also be implicated in court conflicts.
 Her daughter Lady Helan was loved by Emperor Gaozong and he created her the Lady of Wei.
 He wanted to keep her as a concubine, but Empress Wu found out and was angered.
 Empress Wu had the Lady of Wei poisoned by placing poison in food offerings that her cousins had made.
 She then proceeded to blame Wu Weiliang and Wu Huaiyun for the murder and they were executed.
 Wu Shun's son, Helan Minzhi, suspected Empress Wu of murdering his sister.
 He disobeyed mourning regulations during the period of mourning for Lady Yang and was exiled.
 He was presumed to be executed in exile or committed suicide.

 Wu Shun died in 665 and was honored as the Lady of Zheng.
 She was suspected to have been poisoned by Wu Zetian after committing adultery with Emperor Gaozong.
 After Empress Wu established the Zhou dynasty, Wu Shun was posthumously honored as the Elder Princess.